Continual learning's open problem is behaviour, not knowledge

 - LLM context is a homoiconic medium — mechanism: lets readable artifacts function as instruction rather than only as data

-- deploy-time learning is the missing middle — extends: fills the timing axis for system-definition updates during deployment
+- Deploy-time learning is the missing middle — extends: fills the timing axis for system-definition updates during deployment

-- constraining during deployment is continual learning — exemplifies: versioned prompts, schemas, tools, and tests as one concrete system-definition loop
+- Constraining during deployment is continual learning — exemplifies: versioned prompts, schemas, tools, and tests as one concrete system-definition loop

 - Axes of artifact analysis — foundation: defines substrate, form, lineage, and authority; this note applies authority to argue which half of continual learning is open

-- treat continual learning as substrate coevolution — extends: asks how the three representational forms' improvement loops should relate
+- Treat continual learning as substrate coevolution — extends: asks how the three representational forms' improvement loops should relate

-- trace-derived learning techniques in related systems — grounds: surveyed systems already split into weight-promotion and artifact-promotion loops
+- Trace-derived learning techniques in related systems — grounds: surveyed systems already split into weight-promotion and artifact-promotion loops